You came back late from work and you are tired.

 Leave the first three activities in the morning for yourself.
 15 minutes of reflection and gratitude in the morning doesn’t take too much of your time.
 Enjoy washing your face and brushing your teeth.
 Be present and immerse in the self-care process.
-Morning is not about rushing to work or thinking what to do at work.
+Morning is not about rushing to work or thinking about what to do at work.

 8. Have a routine.

 And it doesn’t take any of your time.
 Just know what time you need to go to bed every night and keep to it.
-With the end in mind, you then can work backwards and schedule your day.
+With the end in mind, you then can work backward and schedule your day.
 If you don’t have enough time to do all you want, it means you have to let some of the things go.
 The last thing you should do is to sacrifice your sleep.

 9. Give yourself more time to do a task.

-Having more time do each task also gives you the space to breathe.
-If you completed your task faster than the time allocated, it means now you have some extra time to practise some self-care.
+Having more time to do each task also gives you the space to breathe.
+If you completed your task faster than the time allocated, it means now you have some extra time to practice some self-care.
 It’s better than checking off your to-do-list one after the next without any space in between.